 For the last point, it seems that your urge for this particular gentleman is what is motivating you to tell your wife about your sexual orientation.
 Coming out to her and to the other important people in your life can be extremely difficult, especially considering the type of environment you are in.
 Not only do they have to hear you out, but in telling them about your sexual orientation, you must be prepared to deal with whatever reaction they might have.
 For instance, if you told your wife, how do you think she would react?
 Would she respond negatively and try to deny the fact and refuse to come to terms with your sexuality?
 Do you think she would be angry and hurt but still capable of trying to process it by turning to her family and friends for support?
 If that’s the case, she’ll have to go through a coming out process herself by telling them that you are attracted to men.
 There are so many ways that the conversation could turn out.
 What remains important though is that you remind her that you don’t want to lose her and that you make it clear to her that what you’re going through is not caused by something that she did, but that it’s something that you’ve been trying to deal with for a good part of your life.

 The bottom line is that we cannot tell you what you should do.
 You know your situation more than anyone else and you are the most qualified person to choose the best course of action.
 Some feel it is best to come out and some feel it’s best to stay closeted.
 Whatever you choose, if you feel quite uncertain about what you want to do and you feel the need to talk to someone to help you through this, it would be a good idea to seek a counsellor in your area.
-If you don’t feel comfortable with this option, you can also try calling a helpline such as Gay Line or the Gay & Lesbian National Hotline (see information below) that will help you get through this difficult time by helping you figure out your options and how to best prepare yourself.
+If you don’t feel comfortable with this option, you can also try calling a helpline, like Interligne (see link below) that will help you get through this difficult time by helping you figure out your options and how to best prepare yourself.